fisx-suite/fisx-parser-vue/README.md

 * For Vue 2.x parser using [fisx-vue-loader](https://github.com/wuhy/fisx-vue-loader)

-If you using `babel-plugin-external-helpers` plugin, you can use [fisx-preprocessor-babel](https://github.com/wuhy/fisx-preprocessor-babel) preprocessor.
+If you using `babel-plugin-external-helpers` plugin, you can use [fisx-preprocessor-babel](https://github.com/wuhy/fisx-preprocessor-babel) and [fisx-prepackager-babel](https://github.com/wuhy/fisx-prepackager-babel) plugins.
 If the module style is `commonjs`, you can use [fisx-preprocessor-amd](https://github.com/wuhy/fisx-preprocessor-amd) preprocessor to convert to amd module style.

 ### Options